DrNI/deye-inverter-scraper/README.md

 ## Feeding Mosquitto MQTT

-Use `deye2mqtt.sh`to feed the data obtained with the Perl hack into your Mosquitto MQTT broker.
+Use `deye2mqtt.sh` to feed the data obtained with the Perl hack into your Mosquitto MQTT broker.
 Make sure to adjust the script to reflect your hostnames/IPs of the inverter and the broker.

+## Home Assistant

+Use `deye2mqtt2homeassist.sh` to announce the data submitted to the MQTT broker using `deye2mqtt.sh` to Home Assistant.

 ## Drawbacks